2022 World Mixed Doubles (snooker): Format

 The teams were selected via a draw that took place on 6 August 2022.
-The 2022 World Snooker Championship winner Ronnie O'Sullivan was paired with 12-time Women's World Snooker Championship winner Reanne Evans, 2019 World Snooker Championship winner Judd Trump with Ng On-yee, Mark Selby with Rebecca Kenna, and Neil Robertson with reigning women's world champion Mink Nutcharut.
+The top four players from the main tour and women's world rankings were set to compete.
+The 2022 World Snooker Championship winner Ronnie O'Sullivan was paired with 12-time Women's World Snooker Championship winner Reanne Evans, 2019 World Snooker Championship winner Judd Trump with Ng On-yee, 2021 World Snooker Championship winner Mark Selby with Rebecca Kenna, and 2010 World Snooker Championship winner Neil Robertson with reigning women's world champion Mink Nutcharut.

 Prize Fund

 A breakdown of the prize money awarded for the event is shown below: